How to discover the Yorke Peninsula by car

 Located only two and a half drive from Adelaide, the Yorke Peninsula is home to jetty-and-shipwrecks-strewn beautiful beaches on 700 km of dramatic rugged coastline.

 The proper way to explore the Yorke Peninsula is to rent a car in Adelaide and explore the region at your own pace.
 The drive is easy on sealed highways to reach all main towns and villages.
+I hired a car in Adelaide and headed north on Highway One to Port Wakefield and further west to Moonta, on Yorke Peninsula’s western coast.

-Yorke Peninsula Road Trip – Driving through the golden farmland.
+Yorke Peninsula Road Trip Itinerary

-End of October, early November is harvest time on the Yorke Peninsula.
+The end of October, early November is harvest time on the Yorke Peninsula.
 I was lucky to be there at the right time and drive through sweeping golden fields for 130 kilometres between Moonta down to Maitland and further south to the townships of Minlaton and Wooroka.

-It was very relaxing to drive through this stretch of golden farmland and stopping along the way, shades of yellow, brown and green painted a beautiful canvas of picture-perfect crops! ๐
+It was very relaxing to drive through this stretch of golden farmland and, stopping along the way, shades of yellow, brown and green painted a beautiful canvas of picture-perfect crops!

-The Innes National Park stretches for about 20 km along the coast offering seven main walking trails, breathtaking lookouts, ten different camping sites, a couple of salt lakes and the Inneston Historic Township where you walk through the settlement remnants and if you stay overnight at the historic lodges too.
+The Innes National Park stretches for about 20 km along the coast, offering seven main walking trails, breathtaking lookouts, ten different camping sites, a couple of salt lakes and the Inneston Historic Township, where you walk through the settlement remnants and if you stay overnight at the historic lodges too.

 While it took me half days to visit Innes National Park – only did the short walks – I would recommend plan a whole day and get there as early as you can.
 Get there early in the morning, as it gets hot towards midday and there are no shelters to rest from the sunshine.
 Moreover, beware that to enter Innes National Park, there is a 10 AUD fee, and you must book your ticket online.
-For more info, click here.

-Don’t miss out on the Minlaton Visitor Centre.
+Stop at the Minlaton Visitor Centre.

 If you are not crossing internal borders and not facing Quarantine issues, you can purchase them there as I haven’t seen them anywhere else on the Peninsula.
-Check out their website at Visit Yorke Peninsula for more information.

 Visit Ardrossan – The home of the Blue Swimmer Crabs.

-Nor I knew that is a thriving seaport and agriculture centre and a shipping port for the locally mined dolomite.
-The grain facility can store up to 420 thousands tonnes of grain!
+Ardrossan was the last stop of my road trip on the Yorke Peninsula, back to Adelaide from Corny Point.
+I didn’t know that Ardrossan is famous for crabbing.
+Nor I knew that it is a thriving seaport and agriculture centre and a shipping port for the locally mined dolomite.
+The grain facility can store up to 420 thousand tonnes of grain.
 Can you imagine!
 Ardrossan is located on top of massive red cliffs making this coastal town a very photogenic place for taking photos at sunset or sunrise with shades of bright ochre.
+Ardrossan is one of the best beaches in Yorke Peninsula.

 I had less than 24 hours to spend in Ardrossan, definitely too short to do justice to this fantastic place.
-In the afternoon I went on a boat tour with a lovely local who took me out on the sea for crabbing.
-We couldn’t go raking as this is something you can only do with low tide, but used the boat’s nets instead.
-It was fun and learnt about the rules for catching the Blue Swimmer Crabs.
+In the afternoon, I went on a boat tour with a lovely local who took me out on the sea for crabbing.
+We couldn’t go raking as this is something you can only do with low tide, but we used the boat’s nets instead.
+It was fun, and I learnt about the rules for catching the Blue Swimmer Crabs.
+Only 20 pieces are allowed per person on one day, and they must measure at least 11 cm in width.
+The blue crabs are delicious when cooked and a real delicacy of South Australia.

 Share it for later on Pinterest!

-First published in 2014, last updated in Jan 2021
+First published in 2014, last updated in Jan 2023

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below, thank you!
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
+Thank you!

 Pam